 Aquaculture Certification Council - ACC The ACC is a nongovernmental body established to certify social, environmental and food safety standards at aquaculture facilities throughout the world.
 This nonprofit, nonmember public benefit corporation applies the Global Aquaculture Alliance’s (GAA) “Best Aquaculture Practices” (BAP) standard.
 BAP certification combines site inspections and effluent sampling with sanitary controls, therapeutic controls and traceability.

 Safe Quality Food - SQF Level 3 The Safe Quality Food (SQF) Program is an integrated food safety program administered by the SQF Institute, part of the US-based Food Marketing Institute (FMI).
-Recognized by the Global Food Safety Initiative (GFSI), an organization representing over 70% of food retail revenue worldwide, the SQF Program is based on the principles of HACCP, Codex, ISO and Quality Management Systems.
-The SQF certification builds confidence between retailers and suppliers; demonstrates compliance with regulatory and product traceability requirements; and provides a structure for implementing and demonstrating sustainable production and manufacturing best practices.
-SQF is internationally recognized and meets the standards of the Global Food Safety Initiative (GFSI).
+The SQF Program is based on the principles of HACCP, Codex, ISO and Quality Management Systems and meets the standards of the Global Food Safety Initiative (GFSI).
+SQF helps to build confidence between retailers and suppliers; demonstrates compliance with regulatory and product traceability requirements; and provides a structure for implementing and demonstrating sustainable production and manufacturing best practices.
 After achieving Level 3, which is a Comprehensive Quality Management Systems Development Certification, our products can use the SQF 2000 Certification Trade Mark.